TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 At the top of the Analysis page the tab bar allows you to navigate to:

 - **All supplies:** view and filter all your supplies and their assoicated issue scores.
-- **Priority supplies:** view your top 5 supplies along with map indicating the corresponding grow locations.
+- **Priority supplies:** view your top 5 supplies along with a map indicating the corresponding grow locations.
 - **Recommendations:** this page allows you to view different recommendations: actions you can take, methods to improve your data quality, and resources.

 ### All supplies
 #### Filter and legend section (middle section):

 &nbsp;&nbsp;&nbsp;&nbsp;Filter results on certain commodities, countries, or only show those items that are stared.
-You can also download csv file of the results for further analysis in Excel.
+You can also download a csv file of the results for further analysis in Excel.

 #### Issue score results (bottom section):